KDRAMALOVE KOREAN DRAMA REVIEWS

 Some have complained about an ending here that seems to lose steam but to me that's just an artistic way of summing up the entire drama.
 Chuno, my top favorite K-drama of all, ended with a similar artistic ending that confused many people in the West, as well as did That Winter, The Wind Blows.
 Too many people wrongly thought the lead couple died but it was not the case.
 They wanted Du Re Mi and Maestro to walk off into the sunset together hand in hand in Beethoven Virus, instead of the much more realistic ending the writers gave it, knowing the character of Maestro was basically a confirmed bachelor and loner, no matter how much he cared about a woman.

 American viewers are just not used to poetical endings that leave some questions unanswered.
 They want everything to end with a big kiss scene, swelling happy music, and a pretty pink bow tied around the entire production.
-They always seem to want what Audrey Hepburn described in Love In The Afternoon (1957), people stowing away on a zeppelin with everyone singing like mad!
+They always seem to want what Audrey Hepburn described in Love In The Afternoon (1957): people stowing away on a zeppelin with everyone singing like mad!
 When K-dramas want to end a show a bit more seriously some fans freak.
 It's too bad.
-I don't want cookie cutter.
+I don't want cookie cutter, I prefer originality.

 Left to Right:

 Actors Nam Joo Hyuk, Kim So Hyun

 & Yook Sung Jae (recognize him from Goblin?